 Is there a record of Twilio sending your message?

-Twilio's request to send an SMS will create a record in your Twilio account's logs, which you can view here.
+Twilio's request to send an SMS will create a record in your Twilio project's logs, which you can view here.
 If you aren't seeing a record of your message being sent at all, then it's likely it ran into an error with your application or with Twilio's API.
 You can learn more about adding error logging to your application here, or you can try sending a test message via our API Explorer, which sends an SMS in the simplest way possible: directly through Twilio.

 If no SMS is found in your logs and your application code is generating an error: